TheDigitalCatOnline/blog_source/pelican/content/rsa-keys.markdown

 But do you know what you actually did?

-Do you know what the `~/.ssh/id_rsa` file really contains, or why that strange file that begins with `ssh-rsa` pairs with another that begins with `-----BEGIN RSA PRIVATE KEY-----`.
-Or why sometimes that same header misses the `RSA` part and just says `BEGIN PRIVATE KEY`?
+Do you know what the `~/.ssh/id_rsa` file really contains?
+Why did ssh create two files with such a different format?
+Did you notice that one file begins with `ssh-rsa`, while the other begins with `-----BEGIN RSA PRIVATE KEY-----`?
+Have you noticed that sometimes the header of the second file misses the `RSA` part and just says `BEGIN PRIVATE KEY`?

 I believe that a minimum level of knowledge regarding the various formats of RSA keys is mandatory for every developer nowadays, not to mention the importance of understanding them deeply if you want to pursue a career in the infrastructure management world.